jtallant/justintallant.com/site/content/why-im-using-skimpy-cms-for-my-blog.md

     * For me the ease of use is worth the extra time to set up automatic deployment on a server.
     * That means I also pay for hosting but I host other PHP sites anyway so there isn't a difference for me in cost.

+You can try Skimpy out by [viewing the readme](https://github.com/skimpy/cms) on Github.